eSolia/eSolia_2018/content/page/prodb-security-and-privacy/index.en.md

 ### Changes in this Document

-We reserve the right to modify this terms of service agreement at any time.
+We reserve the right to modify this document at any time.
 We will announce changes on this website in the news section.

 ### Contacting eSolia